Iowa official slams viral claim of suspicious voter registration activity as false

 Democrats start their hunt for a challenger to President Donald Trump in the November general election at the Iowa caucuses.

-Judicial Watch’s Facebook post on Monday garnered 10,000 shares and, on Twitter, a tweet on Sunday from conservative student group Turning Point USA’s president Charlie Kirk sharing the same information has been retweeted more than 40,000 times.
+Judicial Watch’s Facebook post on Monday garnered 10,000 shares and, on Twitter, a tweet on Sunday from conservative student group Turning Point USA’s president Charlie Kirk stating that the claim had been retweeted more than 40,000 times.

 Judicial Watch President Tom Fitton called Pate’s denial of its claim “shameful.”